Generalized deformations and holomorphic Poisson cohomology of solvmanifolds: Abstract

 \section{Abstract}

-We consider differential Gerstenhaber algebras (DGA) of solvmanfiolds with complex stuructures and symplectic structures respectively.
-We give explicit finite dimensional subDGAs of such DGAs such that the inclusions induce cohomology isomorphisms.
-By this result, we study the generalized Kuranishi spaces of solvmanifolds with left-invariant complex structures.
-In particular we extend Rollenske's results of stability of symmetry property of nilmanifolds and of estimations of smoothness of Kuranishi spaces of complex parallelizable nilmanifolds, to spacial classes of solvmanifolds.
-By our result on DGAs of solvmanifolds, we also give explicit finite dimensional cohcain complexes which computes the holomorphic poisson cohomology of nilmanifolds and solvmanifolds.
-We also give classes of Pseudo-K\"ahler solvmanifolds whose mirror images in the sense of Merkulov are themselves.
+We describe the generalized Kuranishi spaces of solvmanifolds with left-invariant complex structures.
+By using such description, we study the stability of left-invariantness of deformed generalized complex structures and smoothness of generalized Kuranishi spaces on certain classes of solvmanifolds.
+We also give explicit finite dimensional cohcain complexes which computes the holomorphic Poisson cohomology of nilmanifolds and solvmanifolds.